I am a Bad Person and forgot to blog yesterday for Blog Action Day. But hopefully better late than never.

 So three cheers for Oxgrow, and their Edible Cartography project (see pic); for Abingdon Carbon Cutters and the Apple Day they held on Saturday; for all the farmers markets, farm shops and PYOs in Oxfordshire; and for people who grow their own food in gardens or allotments.

 For a year until late-September, I was living alongside the Anglican Benedictine community at Mucknell Abbey near Worcester.
 The community moved into their new eco-monastery in November 2010, and one of the areas I was involved in was setting up the kitchen garden.
 It was so satisfying to see the seedlings I had planted growing, and to eat the results of my labour.
-And we had tomatos that tasted like tomatos, and courgettes that were sweet, and plentiful beans, chard, peppers, spinach, carrots, squash, and so on and so on.
+And we had tomatoes that tasted like tomatoes, and courgettes that were sweet, and plentiful beans, chard, peppers, spinach, carrots, squash, and so on and so on.
 I miss it at the moment, but have been enthused for growing my own in the future.
 You can’t get more local than that!

 I lived in Exeter before I moved to Mucknell.
 There are gazillions of amazing projects around local food in and around the city.
 Here are a few: